developmeh/passkey-origin-validator/.junie/guidelines.md

 ## Debugging and Testing
 - You should introduce debug logging that is feature flagged and run with debug and it should evaluate the output against the task expectations.
 - For each module generate tests before generating code for the solution.
 When tests are complete we can move on to building.
+- When tests fail during a refactor, re-confirm the test is valid and recreate tests to confirm the expectations and don't make the code match the tests but verify both before making a test change.

 ## Code Organization
 - Modules should have single focused and expose interfaces.